openmobilehub/android-omh-maps/README.md

 ## Overview

 OMH Maps Client Library is an Android SDK that simplifies the integration of maps on both Google Mobile Services (GMS) and non-GMS devices.
 It provides a unified interface and components for a consistent map experience, eliminating the need for separate codebases for different Android builds.
 This repository contains a detailed Getting Started guide to help developers learn and effectively implement the OMH Maps Client Library into their Android projects.
-For a general overview and understanding of the philosophy behind Omh, please visit the official website at https://www.openmobilehub.com.
+For a general overview and understanding of the philosophy behind OMH, please visit the official website at https://www.openmobilehub.com.

 ### A single codebase, running seamlessly on any device